 HIV Special Need Plans (SNPs) may purchase similar reinsurance from NYS.
 The reinsurance covers 85% of hospital inpatient expenses exceeding \$100,000 per enrollee per calendar year, up to \$300,000.
 Above \$300,000, 100% of expenses are covered.

-Note the DOH Bureau of Managed Care Financing will maintain a list of plans that purchase the above reinsurance from NYS.
+Note the Department of Health (DOH) Bureau of Managed Care Financing will maintain a list of plans that purchase the above reinsurance from NYS.

 Mental Health and Alcohol and Substance Abuse Reinsurance